 - EDH 648 - The Adult Learner (3 credits)

 - EDH 650 - Materials and Methods for Adult and Continuing Education (3 credits)

 - EDH 651 - Higher Education and Student Affairs Functions (3 credits)

 - EDH 652 - The American College Student (3 credits)

 - EDH 656 - Organization and Administration in Higher Education (3 credits)

 - EDH 657 - The Community College (3 credits)

 - EDH 658 - Critical Issues in Higher Education (3 credits)

-Students should meet with their advisor midway through their program to decide on a capstone and discuss plans for completion.
-Subject to department approval, capstone courses may be taken in variable amounts from one to three credits (EDH 693) or one to six credits (EDH 695) and require continuous enrollment each semester until completed.
+Students should meet with their advisor midway through their program to decide on their Capstone and discuss plans for completion.
+Subject to department approval, Capstone courses may be taken in variable amounts from one to three credits (EDH 693) or one to six credits (EDH 695) and require continuous enrollment each semester until completed.